Company Van On Benefit-In-Kind (BIK)

 There are no figures from HMRC depicting an advisory fuel rate (AFR) ‘pence per mile’ equivalent for vans.
 However, they advise that the business should implement an agreed value founded on cost per mile, per vehicle.
 Additionally, to differentiate business and private mileage, the business must keep a detailed mileage log; much like one would when using a company car on a mileage claim system.

-In summary, the simplest way to think of a company van on Benefit-In-Kind is to manage it like a company car, except the business decides on the AFR.
+In summary, the simplest way to think of a company van benefit is to manage it like a company car, except the business decides on the AFR.

 For free advice on all company vehicle tax queries, ABAX is here to help. #KnowTheRules